salmaelmongi/leaf-classification/README.md

 This project aims to classify leaf species using a Neural Network architecture.
 The Leaf Classification dataset is used to train and evaluate the model.
 The neural network model is implemented using the Keras library with TensorFlow backend.

+## Data will be found at this link: https://www.kaggle.com/c/leaf-classification/data

 ## Data Description: